 Honfleur is known for its scallops (coquille Saint-Jacques) so indulge in a gourmet seafood meal.
 Be sure to visit the Chapel of Notre Dame de Grâce when the carillon is ringing.

-Book An Organized Tour To Honfleur here.
+Book A Private walking Tour Of Honfleur here.

+Where To Stay in Honfleur.
+Try these Hotels.
 I stayed in this hotel which is in a perfect location.

 4. Sit Under A Beach Parasol In Deauville